revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 <blockquote markdown="1">

-A Wrapper class is a class whose object wraps or contains primitive data types.
-Each of the 8 primitive types has corresponding wrapper classes.
+A Wrapper class is a class whose object wraps or contains primitive data types.Each of the 8 primitive types has corresponding wrapper classes.

 | Primitive Type | Wrapper Class |
 |----------------|---------------|